kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

 #Vocabulary: Why I focus on "Inclusiveness"
 -  I am NOT a sociologist
--  **Political Correctness**: I don't like `derogatory term for a group` but I've been told I can't call them `derogatory term`.
-I have to call them `PC term for a group`.
+-  **Political Correctness**: "I don't like `derogatory term for a group` but I've been told I can't call them `derogatory term`.
+I have to call them `PC term for a group`."
     +  a 'naive solution'
     +  often makes a bad situation worse
 -  **Diversity**: Lots of different *types* of people